linrongbin16/lin.nvim/README.md

   icons and most popular colorschemes integrated (again, just like vscode).
 - More efficient editing?
 Most popular editing improving plugins embeded, and well cooperated for best user experience and performance.

-This ultra config solves all above issues.

-Aim to be out-of-box, IDE-like editing experienced, performant, lightweight and friendly to most Neovim users.
-Focus on and only on editing, no compiling/packaging/debugging.

 When maintaining this config, I always follow the [philosophy](https://github.com/linrongbin16/lin.nvim/wiki/Philosophy).